Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Validity criterion for the semiclassical approximation

-Consider a time $t_2 > t_1$, with $t_1$ the initial time discussed above when one imagines fixing the starting values for the linear response equation.
-Then the possibilities are: (i) If $R_Q(t) \lesssim R_C$ then the criterion for the validity of the semiclassical approximation will be satisfied up to the time $t_2$. (ii) If for any times between $t_1$ and $t_2$, $R_Q(t) \gg R_C$, then the solution to the linear response equation, $\delta E$, grows rapidly during at least some part of the period $t_1 \le t \le t_2$ and the criterion for validity of semiclassical approximation is not satisfied.
+Consider two times $t_2 > t_1$ where $t_1$ is the initial time discussed above when one imagines fixing the starting values for the linear response equation and $t_2$ is a relatively early time after that.
+Then the possibilities are as follows. (i) If $R_Q(t) \lesssim R_C$ then the criterion for the validity of the semiclassical approximation will be satisfied by the approximate homogeneous solutions that we consider up to the time $t_2$. (ii) If for any times between $t_1$ and $t_2$, $R_Q(t) \gg R_C$, then the solution to the linear response equation, $\delta E$, grows rapidly during at least some part of the period $t_1 \le t \le t_2$ and the criterion for validity of the semiclassical approximation is not satisfied.
 Note that once the semiclassical approximation has broken down, one can no longer trust its solutions even if for later times $R_Q \lesssim R_C$. (iii) Finally, the intermediate case when $R_Q$ is larger than $R_C$ but still of the same order of magnitude is ambiguous.
 Perhaps the best that can be said is in this case quantum fluctuations are increasing and so the accuracy of the semiclassical approximation is decreasing in proportion to this increase.